humanloop/frontend-test/README.md

 # Hints / Tips

 - This initial code is using React.
-If you'd prefer to use other libraries or framework, you're welcome to.
+If you'd prefer to use other libraries or frameworks, you're welcome to.
 - You can use any libraries, frameworks, tools you want.
 - Pick any UI toolkit or component library (Bootstrap, TailwindCSS, Ant Design etc.) you'd like to use, but try to make everything look consistent.
 - How you want to store state is up to you.
 - It doesn't have to look pixel perfect and it doesn't need amazing animations, but we do care a lot about UX and usability at Humanloop.
-- Paying attention to details like padding, alignment, and cursors are appreciated!
+- Paying attention to details like padding, alignment, and cursors is appreciated!
 - Handle the UX edge-cases!
 For example, what happens when a user resizes the screen to be smaller?
-Ideally a user would still be able to access all the components they placed
+Ideally a user would still be able to access all the components they placed.

 # Getting started